 Alexander was in the 12-person creative writing course that I took my junior year.
 While everyone in the class took fiction writing far more seriously than they should have, Alexander was by far the worst.
 He believed himself to be the next Pynchon, locking himself in his room even on Friday and Saturday night as he labored over a Word document in a vain attempt to unlock the human condition.
 He also happened to live on my floor.

-When it was his turn to turn in his piece for discussion, he submitted an 82-page "first chapter" written in the maximalist style of DFW's Infinite Jest, which he had admitted to me he had never actually read.
-The professor had him give it to the class three weeks in advance so we could digest it properly, and I never read a word of it because fuck that.
-Throughout those three weeks I often bumped into Alexander in the hallway or the bathroom where he'd inevitably ask me how the reading was coming along.
+When it was his week to turn in his piece for discussion, he submitted an 82-page "first chapter" written in the maximalist style of DFW's Infinite Jest, which he had admitted to me he had never actually read.
+The professor had him give it to the class two weeks in advance so we could digest it properly, and I never read a word of it because fuck that.
+Throughout those two weeks I often bumped into Alexander in the hallway or the bathroom where he'd inevitably ask me how the reading was coming along.
 I always told him that I hadn't gotten to it yet because I was busy with other work, but I'm sure he could tell from my bloodshot eyes and cinnamon whisky breath that I had other priorities, and I could see the disapproval in his bespectacled eyes.

 I'll never forget the day his workshop finally came when, after I added nothing to the discussion, he singled me out in front of the whole class and asked me if I had anything to contribute.
 I didn't, of course, and I could feel my face turning red as I sputtered out a sentence something along the lines of "I think everyone else pretty much said what I think."
-But he knew what he was doing, and the professor did too.
-Revenge, however, is a dish best served cold, so here I am, five years later, using his pretentious, condescending ass as inspiration for a Reddit post that accumulated more views and fostered more discussion than any of his fiction ever will.
-If you're reading this, Alexander, which you aren't because nobody reads my blog, fuck you.

 I am a creative writing major.
 I've always had an infinity for storytelling.
 I was writing dialogue in the first grade and by the time I graduated high school I had penned hundreds of pieces, most of which were roman á clefs in the spirit of Hemingway.
 A lot of people counseled me against majoring solely in creative writing, but it's my calling.